jadecodes8191/blueprint2020/README.md

 We used software called Sharex to find the pixels for the AHK program

 Twitter
-	-We used twitter to post our 👌spicy memes 👌
+	-We used twitter to post our spicy memes

 RedditThe Rest of the internet
 For our memes